hftsoi/symbolfit/README.md

 5) ```candidates_gof.pdf```: plots the goodness-of-fit scores.
 6) ```candidates_correlation.pdf```: plots the correlation matrices for the parameters of the candidate functions.

-Check out the Colab notebook and the documentation for more demonstrations.
+For detailed instructions and more demonstrations, please check out the Colab notebook and the documentation.

 ## Documentation
-The documentation can be found [here](https://symbolfit.readthedocs.io) for more info and demonstrations.
+The documentation can be found [here](https://symbolfit.readthedocs.io) for more information and demonstrations.

 ## Citation
 If you find this useful in your research, please consider citing Symbolfit: